nseigneur/cicd-workshop/README.md

 ![Image of Repository Creation Screen with settings as explained above](docs/images/setup_create-repo.png)

-Now, you can start working on the [basics of the application](./docs/basics.md) by running it locally.

 ## Running the Application

 The **Rocketdex** application is a [React](https://reactjs.org/)-Application build with [vite](https://vitejs.dev/) and tested with [vitest](https://vitest.dev/).

+Feel free to explore the files if you're curious about the app's operation (though it's not strictly necessary for understanding the remainder of the workshop).

+- [`src/main.tsx`](../src/main.ts) : This is the main entry point of the application.
+- [`src/pages/Home.tsx`](../src/pages/Home.tsx) : This route contains most of what you will see upon launching the application.
+- [`src/pages/Home.test.ts`](../src/pages/Home.test.tsx) : Here, you will find [`vitest`](https://vitest.dev/) tests that we will run with GitHub Actions.
+- [`Dockerfile`](../Dockerfile) : This Docker file packages the application into a container that will be used later in this workshop.

+To run the application on your local machine, you will need to install Node.js first.

-You can simply clone it and install all dependencies using:
+With a command prompt, you can simply clone it `git clone https://<repository_name>` and install all dependencies using:

 ```sh
 npm install